The financial services industry is changing rapidly, and technological innovations have had a lot to do with that.

 - Regulatory compliance: After the financial crisis hit, legislators passed a number of regulations relating to personal financial information, such as the Dodd-Frank Act.

-Aside from healthcare providers, financial service companies have more regulations to adhere to than organizations in any other industry – and the number of audit requests is expected to rise significantly going forward.
-But old data systems have made it difficult for these companies to establish the transparency they need to meet comply with these requests easily and in a timely manner.
+Aside from healthcare providers, financial service companies have more regulations to adhere to than organizations in any other industry - and the number of audit requests is expected to rise significantly going forward.
+But old data systems have made it difficult for these companies to establish the transparency they need to meet compliance with these requests easily and in a timely manner.

 This is where ERP software comes in.